This post includes affiliate links.

 1. Tip for C2C Color Changes

-Using the above graph and double crochet stitches, crochet until you reach the first different colors pixel.
+Using the above graph and double crochet stitches, crochet until you reach the first different color pixel.
 In order to change colors, do not finish the blue pixel, During the last DC, change colors as shown below.

 2. Tip for C2C Color Changes